indieyourself/cnet/README.md

 # cnet
-A network library for game programmers
+A cross-platform network library for game programmers